indix/vamana/README.md

       }

       # Range of metrics to retrieve using collector
-      range = "10m" # Range of metrics to retrive
+      range = "10m" # Range of metrics to retrieve
     }

     # Collector Implementation to use